 On Journeyman, Dan calls a physics professor to ask about Time Travel, saying it's for a book he's writing.
 The professor obviously knew more about Dan's predicament than he was letting on but the series was canceled before it was revealed.

-Veronica Mars used to use "it's an assignment for health class" (or some variant thereof) to cover all kinds of activities, including collecting a DNA sample from her dad.
+Veronica used "it's an assignment for health class" (or some variant thereof) to cover all kinds of activities, including collecting a DNA sample from her dad.
 Somewhat justified in that she's a good actress and usually plans out her requests beforehand instead of making them up on the spot.

 The series actually inverts it in the third season.
 The final assignment from Veronica's former FBI agent criminology professor?
 A paper on how you'd commit the perfect murder.
 When the Dean ends up dead in a manner that copies elements from Veronica's paper, she is seriously wigged.

 One episode of the show Cheaters featured a man who used this excuse after being caught with a hooker.

 The titular character of Merlin once claimed that he needed a book for 'homework'... and appears to be believed, despite this being both illogical and anachronistic (though also rather amusing).

 It's inverted in a later episode, after Merlin gives Arthur some startlingly good advice, and on being asked how he's so knowledgeable, tells him "I read a book."

 In the Buffy the Vampire Slayer episode "Earshot", the Scooby Gang pretend to interview teachers and students for the yearbook at Sunnydale High to find out the identity of a potential gunman.
 "Hi, Mr. Beach.
 I was just wondering if you were planning on killing a bunch of people tomorrow?
 Oh, it's for the yearbook."